janhaviathalye/NormanPD-InteractiveIncidentVisualization/README.md

 ## Feedback Handling

 Within the /results route, feedback submitted by users is captured and logged for further analysis.
 This feature ensures that user insights can be incorporated into future refinements of the application.

+# Visualizations and Graphs

+The web application provides three distinct visualizations to help users explore and understand the incident data effectively.
+Each visualization is dynamically generated using the data extracted from the uploaded PDFs, ensuring that the results are tailored to the specific input.
+Below are the details of the three visualizations:

+### 1. Clustering Scatter Plot

+- Purpose: This scatter plot groups incidents based on their nature, allowing users to identify patterns and relationships between different types of incidents.

+- How It Works: Clustering is performed using the KMeans algorithm to group similar incidents into clusters.
+PCA (Principal Component Analysis) reduces the data to two dimensions, making it easier to visualize the clusters.
+Each cluster is represented by a different color, with points in the scatter plot corresponding to individual incidents.

+- Interactivity: Users can hover over the points to see detailed information about specific incidents, such as the incident number, date/time, and location.
+Zoom and pan tools allow users to explore the visualization in detail.

+- Insights: This plot is particularly useful for identifying common types of incidents and understanding how they relate to one another.

+### 2. Comparison Bar Graph

+- Purpose: This bar graph compares the frequency of different incident types, providing a clear view of the most and least common incidents.

+- How It Works: The application calculates the frequency of each type of incident from the extracted data.
+The incidents are displayed as bars, sorted by frequency.
+The height of each bar corresponds to the number of occurrences for that incident type.

+- Interactivity: Hovering over a bar reveals the exact count of incidents for that type.
+Users can quickly identify patterns, such as which types of incidents occur most frequently.

+- Insights: This graph helps users understand the overall distribution of incidents and prioritize resources or focus areas based on incident frequency.

+### 3. Pie Chart – Incident Distribution

+- Purpose: This pie chart visualizes the proportional distribution of incidents across different clusters, offering a high-level overview of the data.

+- How It Works: The incidents are grouped into clusters (using the same clusters as in the scatter plot), and the proportions of each cluster are calculated.
+Each slice of the pie chart represents a cluster, with the size of the slice corresponding to the percentage of incidents in that cluster.
+Colors are assigned to slices to differentiate clusters visually.

+- Interactivity: Hovering over a slice displays the cluster number and the exact number of incidents in that cluster.
+The chart allows users to focus on specific segments by hovering or zooming in.

+- Insights: This chart is useful for identifying which clusters dominate the dataset and understanding the overall distribution of incidents.

 # Test Cases